Probate

 The process may be slower than a trust administration due to required court petitions and court hearings.
 The attorney fees for representing you as a personal representative of an estate are based on the value of the estate and are paid from the estate at the end of the probate court administration process.
 The breakdown of attorney fees for probate court administrations can be found below or in California Probate Code 10810.

-Also, if you are a beneficiary of an estate and would like assistance in determining or asserting your interests and rights, we would be happy to represent you on an hourly basis.
+If you are a beneficiary of an estate and would like assistance in determining or asserting your interests and rights, we would be happy to represent you on an hourly basis.
 Those hourly fees would be paid personally by you.

 How much does probate cost?